JeffreyBenjaminBrown/lumatone-isomorphic/sample-output/README.md

 # What these layouts are

-## `31edo.5right.3downleft.ltn` is standard 31-edo Bosanquet.
+## The 31-edo Bosanquet layout

-It's more readable than
+It's called `31edo.5right.3downleft.ltn`.
+It doesn't do anything the Lumatone's builtin
+31-edo Bosanquet layout doesn't do, but it was a useful proof of concept.

-the 31-edo layout that comes with the Lumatone, because each octave is on a separate MIDI channel, and its MIDI note values lie exclusively in the interval [0,30].
+This layout offers the minor advantage of being readable than that builtin layout, because each octave is on a separate MIDI channel, and its MIDI note values lie exclusively in the interval [0,30].